 - Senior Member, IEEE (Institute of Electrical and Electronics Engineers) 2015

 - The Homer Curtis Mickel and Leola Carter Mickel Endowed Chair in Architecture (Clemson University) 2015

-- Fulbright Visiting Canadian Chair (Technology, Industry and the Environment) 2014
+- Awarded the Fulbright Visiting Canadian Chair (Technology, Industry and the Environment) 2014

 - B.A.
 (Psychology), University of Pennsylvania, 1985